TOAST-DOCS/TOAST-Cloud/en/toast-sdk/push-android.md

 ```

 ## Token Unregistration
-* Unregister the token registered in the TOAST Push server.
+* Unregister the token registered in the NHN Cloud Push server.
 Unregistered tokens are excluded from targets for sending messages.
 * `If you do not want to receive messages after the service logout, you must unregister the token.`
 * `Even if the token is unregistered, the notification permission on the device is not revoked.`